 The Moving Ahead for the Progress in the 21st Century (MAP-21) legislation brought about many changes to FTA programs when it was signed in July 2012.
-The Fixing America's Surface Transportation Action (FAST Act) passed in December 2015 did not affect policies related to this Program Management Plan PMP.
+The Fixing America's Surface Transportation Action (FAST Act) passed in December 2015 and the Infrastructure Investment and Jobs Act (IIJA) passed in November 2021 did not affect policies related to this Program Management Plan PMP.
 This plan is developed to specifically meet 49 USC § 5310 Enhanced Mobility of Seniors and Individuals with Disabilities.
 Title 49 of FTA Circular 9070.1G chapter VII requires the development of a Program Management Plan (PMP).